-Shintaido is best practiced through attending regular weekly classes.
+Shintaido is best practised through attending regular weekly classes.
 Partner practice and sharing group energy are important, so it cannot be learned from a book.

-If you wish to experience Shintaido for yourself your first option is to find a local class.
 Use the map below to find one in your area, or to visit a class in another area.
-Each class shown on the map has its own dedicated page in this website’s main navigation menu.
-Note that classes do change on a regular basis, so although visitors are always welcome, it’s wise to check before attending an unfamiliar class.
+Each class shown on the map has its own page in this website’s main navigation menu.
+Visitors are always welcome; it’s wise to check before attending

 At weekends specialist classes are available by appointment (no fixed time) – please contact Minagawa Sensei (Masashi).